Book by the end of October & save

 This fascinating exhibition is contained within the former cellars of Gestapo HQ, illustrating the terrors and crimes of the Nazi era.
 The new documentation centre and other exhibitions are presented in both English and German.

-Here, your pupils will see how East and West Berlin were divided for 28 years.
-The Bernauerstrasse Memorial allows pupils to see remains of the Berlin Wall as well as an exhibition on Berlin during the Cold War.
+Here, your group will see how East and West Berlin were divided for 28 years.
+The Bernauerstrasse Memorial allows students to see remains of the Berlin Wall as well as an exhibition on Berlin during the Cold War.
 The East Side Gallery is the longest surviving stretch of the wall and is nearly 1.5km long – and includes the work of various artists and political cartoonists.

 Located at the very heart of the city on the Alexanderplatz, the Berlin TV tower is part of German history: in the sixties the East German government had the TV tower built to demonstrate the strength and efficiency of the socialist party system.
 Today the tower, Berlin’s highest structure, shapes the skyline of the German capital city and has fantastic views - and serves as a landmark of the reunited Germany.
 Your group can pinpoint the many landmarks and attend the free exhibition.